Draft City Plan amendment: The Spit Master Plan implementation (key development sites)

 • Sorry - having a very hard time trying to track the info down via your links - could you please provide for t links and a summary that clearly difines current and proposed- thanks.
 Also - what is being done about the Helicopters in such close vicinity to everyone and the noise, and black fallout over the boats and condos and housing;and Overly frequent flights ( It’s been lovely without them). - can their flight paths please be changed and have them moved - a lot has changed over 30 years of operation , the increase in tourism and increased housing development.

-Angela Sparrow asked almost 4 years ago
+Angela Sparrow asked over 4 years ago

 We are sorry you experienced some difficulties accessing the amendment package.
 The fact sheets offer a summary of the changes in the amendment.
 The amendment package and factsheets can be reached by clicking the ‘Amendment and supporting information’ or any of the factsheets within the ‘Resources’ box of our GC Have Your Say website (https://www.gchaveyoursay.com.au/thespitkeydevelopmentsites).
 Alternatively, you can follow this link: https://www.goldcoast.qld.gov.au/supporting-documents-for-the-spit-master-plan-implementation-53994.html